wtyjoycee/Hiv_search_engine/README.md

 Task 3.5.1 fine tune manually on random forest and xgbooster

-Task 3.6: Add cosine-similarity and torch.topk as features
+Task 3.6: Add biencoder cosine-similarity as features

-Task 3.6.2: add the similarity to features and replace the previous cos-sim score
+Task 3.6.2: add the biencoder similarity to features and replace the cross encoder cos-sim score

 Task 3.6.3: Add both cross encoder sim and the sim we just calculated